sundayrugby/sundayrugby.github.io/pages/tries.md

 **updated with game 2024-02-18*

 ***Need for tries catchup rule - After 5 games have been played*
-* *If all of the top 3 try scorers don't score a try, then all tries scored that day are worth double*.
+* *If the top try scorer doesn't score a try, then all tries scored that day are worth double*.

 <br>
 <br>